OothecaPickle/chntpw/README.txt

 At that site there's a floppy and a bootable CD that use chntpw to access the NT/2k/XP/Vista/Win7/Win8 system it is booted on to edit password etc.
-The instructions below are for the standalone program itself, not the floppy.
+The instructions below are for the standalone program itself, not for the floppy.

 What does chntpw do?
 --------------------

-This little program will enable you to view some information and change user passwords, change user/group memberships in a Windows (NT/XP/Vista/win7/win8) etc SAM userdatabase file.
+This little program will enable you to view some information and change user's passwords, change user/group's memberships in a Windows (NT, XP, Vista, Win7, Win8, etc.) SAM userdatabase file.
-You do not need to know the old passwords.
+You do not need to know the previous passwords.
-However, you need to get at the registry files some way or another yourself.
+However, you need to access at the registry files some way or another yourself.

+For example, you can run this utility from a Live CD in a Windows computer and, after booting, mount the NTFS filesystem.
+Or remove the hard drive from the system and install it (e.g. using a USB hard-disk case) in a Linux system where you have this tool installed.

 In addition it contains a simple registry editor with full write support, and hex-editor which enables you to fiddle around with bits&bytes in the file as you wish yourself.